 Table of Contents

-Toggle- Let’s Understand why Opening Balances is Essential
+Toggle- Let’s Understand why Opening Balance is Essential

 - Types of Open Balances